- Playing Against Dub - Spike Spencer (Ginta in the dub) is for once not playing the depressed Butt Monkey.

 - He may be inspired somewhat by Ichabod Crane from The Legend of Sleepy Hollow, due to his intelligence, and relationship with Halloween.

-DianaDorothy's older sister and queen of the Chess Pieces, Diana mostly draws from the Evil Stepmother from Snow White and Cinderella.
+DianaDorothy's older sister and queen of the Chess Pieces, Diana mostly draws from the Wicked Stepmother from Snow White and Cinderella.

 - She threatens to kill Snow who flees with Edward.

-- Diana goes more insane over time, demanding the most beautiful things in the world to be hers - remiscent of the evil stepmother's desire to be the fairest one of all.
+- Diana goes more insane over time, demanding the most beautiful things in the world to be hers - reminiscent of the wicked stepmother's desire to be the fairest one of all.